flaviogalon/flaviogalon/README.md

 Check my Linkedin profile for more info: https://www.linkedin.com/in/flaviogalon/

+You can also find more about me [on my personal website](https://flaviogalon.github.io)

 This is my personal github profile.
 To check my professional activity (you won't be able to see much there, though 🙃) go here: https://github.com/galonflavio